powellgenomicslab/DropletQC/README.md

 BAM file was produced - but it will take longer.
 Take care that the provided barcodes match the barcode structure in the BAM file.

-## Identifying empty droplet and damaged cells
+## Identifying empty droplets and damaged cells

 Once the nuclear fraction score has been calculated, the `identify_empty_drops` and `identify_damaged_cells` functions can be